MIT EECS

 optional readings:

-Understanding deep learning requires rethinking generalization
+Deep learning requires rethinking generalization

-Data Science at the Singularity
+Data science at the singularity

 Week 5